 However, this ambitious tactic will only leave you red in the face and worn out.
 You see, the acts on your specific festival line up are likely to be spread across a number of stages.
 If you’re aiming to see ‘X’ at 8pm but ‘Y’ at 8:30pm, chances are they won’t be within close proximity, leaving you desperately flitting from stage to stage and running the risk of cutting sets short.

 Instead, write down your top must-see acts and put a realistic schedule in place.
 This will give you maximum time to relax, see the entirety of said acts and enjoy everything else the festival has to offer.
-Be sure to check out the Falls Festival App, it can help you schedule and plan your activities from the convenience of your smartphone.

 Make sure you see your favourite artists by setting realistic time schedules.

 While glow sticks and glitter are fun additions to your first festival experience, prioritising these over camping essentials is a rookie mistake.
 Before packing your festival kit, make sure the following items are already in your bag: